 You get the picture.
-Most people have all sorts of shoes for different occasions and types of weather.
+People make shoes for all sorts of occasions and types of weather.
 In addition to shoes being designed for many different occasions and conditions, they also come in all sorts of sizes.
 Why?
 Because not everyone has the same size feet!

 Some people have tiny feet, while others have huge feet!
 Your feet might be small, large or somewhere in between.
 When you’re born, your feet are teeny tiny and so cute.
 As you get older, they grow and grow until they reach their full-grown size when you’re a young adult.